KateVeselovskaia/rsschool-cv/cv.md

 # Veselovskaya Ekaterina
-##### Frontend Developer
+##### Junior Frontend Developer
-**Tel:** 8-987-328-94-80
+**Phone:** 8-987-328-94-80
 **Email:** katerina.veselovskaya.v@yandex.ru
+**GitHub:**
+**Telegram**

 **About:**

-7 years of experience in IT as a QA engineer, including 2 years of team-leading.
-Now I am in process of changing my career path.
-My goal is to learn the basics of Front End development as deep as possible and end up with getting a position of Junior Front End developer.
-Hard-working, attentive to details, communicable.
+7 years of experience in QA field, 2 years of team-leading, B2 English level confirmed by Cambridge FCE certificate.
+Currently in a process of changing my career path.
+The main goal is to learn the base of HTML/CSS/JS stack that is required for the position of Junior Front End developer and get the job.
+I am an excellent team worker that really loves to work hard, attentive to details, communicative.

 **Skills:**
  - HTML/CSS